tobyweston/blog/source/_posts/2012-07-17-object-oriented-example.md

         }
     }

 This works but violates the single responsibility principle; our `StockControlSystem` is now responsible for both updating stock levels and timing itself as it does so.
 If we try and seperate these responsbilities, we may decide that one belongs to a `StopWatch`.
+We've identified a new _role_.

-A typical stop watch interface might look like the following.
+A naive stop watch interface might look like the following.

+	public interface StopWatch {
+	    Date start();
+	    Date stop();
+	}

+Which would leave the client to calculate the difference between start and stop time.

+or

 	public interface StopWatch {
 	    void start();
 	    void stop();
 	    Duration elapsedTime();
 	}

 What about looping whilst not timed out? eg to re-assess a timeout?